demergor/ngramizer/README.md

 **Work in progress:**
 - Consider doing the repeated-letter-elimination on result-basis, not on normalization-basis

+- Refinement of the miscellaneous output (Analyzer.java, Ngrams.java)
+    - Currently, lines and non-empty lines are the same because normalization happens before

 ***

 **Not yet implemented/Planned features:**
 - Support for input directories, as opposed to only files (Reader.java)

-- Analyzation and output of more general metadata (line count, words) (Analyzer.java, Ngrams.java)